 I will say this.

-I don't think b I don't think Obama's going away.
+I don't think Obama's going away.

-I think Obama is gonna be bitter and angry as he watch watches every executive order wiped away in mere minutes when he sees his signature legislation just blown up and redone, he's gonna be angry when he's when Americans begin to see the magnitude of him accumulating as much debt as every other president before him combined and and people talking about it in real terms, and now we have to pay this money back.
+I think Obama is going to be bitter and angry as he watches every executive order wiped away in mere minutes when he sees his signature legislation just blown up and redone.

-I don't think he has the class in any way as George W. Bush, and I think that uh, you know, he needs to be relevant.
+I don't think he has the class in any way as George W. Bush.

-I don't think he enjoyed particularly actually being president rolling up his sleeves and working.
+I don't think he enjoyed particularly actually being president, rolling up his sleeves and working.

 I think he liked the fun part of it.